QSTN: A Modular Framework for Robust Questionnaire Inference with Large Language Models: Using QSTN

 \section{Using \texttt{QSTN}}

-The package containing \texttt{QSTN} can be installed in the desired environment using pip: \texttt{pip install QSTN}. \texttt{QSTN} is easily integrable into current workflows, needing just a total of three function calls for the most basic functionality, and it still allows users to freely define their prompts.
-A minimum usage example is given in Figure \ref{lst:quell_example}.
+The package containing \texttt{QSTN} can be installed in the desired environment using pip.
+We support both a lightweight installation with \texttt{pip install qstn}, which only requires dependencies for API usage, and a full installation with \texttt{pip install qstn[vllm]} , which allows for local inference with vllm. \texttt{QSTN} is easily integrable into current workflows, requiring just a total of three function calls for the most basic functionality, and it still allows users to freely define their prompts.
+A minimum usage example is given in Listing \ref{lst:quell_example}.
 By simply exchanging the function in the inference step, the questionnaire presentation can be adjusted, or a different type of parser can be selected.
 Additionally, building on this simple example, only one more module is needed to implement controlled prompt perturbations and response generation methods.

 \paragraph{Non-Code User Interface}

 \texttt{QSTN} offers a User Interface to create and run inference with LLMs without having to program any Python code.
 The UI offers the same core functionality as the main framework, allowing users to upload questionnaires, systematically alter the prompt structure, set model parameters, and run inference.
 While the UI generally offers the same functions as the coding package, some more advanced features, such as inferencing models directly through the vllm API, are currently not supported.